 EHS staff will work with you and your child to plan weekly one and a half (1.5) hour home visits for single children and up to two (2) hours for families with more than one child or child & prenatal enrolled.
-EHS will provide at least 22 socializations per year and will provide transportation to these events, if needed.
-If an EHS staff member is sick or unavailable and must cancel your scheduled home visit, an effort will be made to contact you by phone.
+EHS will offer at least 22 socializations per year and will offer transportation to these events, if needed.
+If an EHS staff member is sick or unavailable and must cancel your scheduled home visit, an effort will be made to contact you by phone, text or Facebook messenger.

-The EHS Program will offer at least 46 home visits per year and 22 socializations.
+The EHS Program will offer at least 46 home visits per year.
 If a home visit is cancelled, staff will attempt to offer and complete a make-up within the next seven (7) days.

 EHS staff will advocate and provide assistance to help develop and meet family goals.

-EHS staff will do developmental, behavioral, and sensory screenings within 45 days of enrollment.
+EHS staff will perform developmental, behavioral, and sensory screenings within 45 days of enrollment.

 EHS will encourage all parents/guardians to participate in Parent Committee and the Policy Council meetings, where parents/guardians have a voice and are able to help make decisions and policies regarding the EHS program.

-As the parent or guardian: I understand that my child(ren) will be enrolled in the home base option and I will be home and participate fully in weekly home visits.
-I understand that all EHS staff is mandated to report any suspected child abuse and/or neglect to DCFS (Department of Children and Family Services).
+As the parent or guardian: I understand that my child(ren) will be enrolled in the home-based option and I will be home and participate fully in weekly home visits.
+I understand that all EHS staff members are mandated to report any suspected child abuse and/or neglect to DCFS (Department of Children and Family Services).

 I will provide records and/or give consent for records that document that my child(ren) will complete immunizations, lead screening, TB test, a hemoglobin or hematocrit test, a dental exam (for children over 2 years old) and all recommended well-baby checks.
-All prenatal clients will complete medical exam and a dental exam, completed as early in the term as possible.
+All pregnant women will complete a medical exam and a dental exam, as soon as possible after enrollment.

-I will not come or bring my child to socializations if any family member planning to attend is sick or running a fever or has other contagious conditions, such as lice, pink eye, diarrhea or vomiting; and I will let EHS staff know prior to a home visit, if at all possible, if any member of my family has had something contagious (in last 24 hours).
-I will let EHS staff know when I need to cancel the visit and reschedule for later.
+I will not come to or bring my child to socializations if any family member planning to attend is sick or running a fever or has other contagious conditions, such as lice, pink eye, diarrhea or vomiting, COVID; and I will let EHS staff know prior to a home visit, if at all possible, if any member of my family has had something contagious (in last 24 hours).
+I will notify EHS staff when I need to cancel a visit and reschedule for later.
+I understand that my EHS Staff will contact me the day of the home visit to conduct the COVID Health Screening.
+If the COVID Health Screening is not completed, I understand the visit will be canceled for that day.

-We will work together to plan the activities for each home visit and I will expect EHS staff to share skills that I may use with my child during the home visit, and continue to use during the week to help my child develop and learn socially, emotionally, physically, and intellectually.
+We will work together to plan the activities for each home visit, and I will expect EHS staff to share skills that I may use with my child during the home visit and continue to use during the week to help my child develop and learn socially, emotionally, physically, and intellectually.

-Community Link, Inc 1st Step Participation Agreement
+Community Link, Inc. 1st Step Participation Agreement

-We believe you are the primary educator of your child and want to support you in this critical role.
+We believe you are the primary teacher of your child, and we want to support you in this critical role.